UR2PhD-Program-UTA/ur2phd-uta-call/ur2phd.md

 - Attend and engage in sessions
 - Complete all coursework (Grade: 70+)
 - Have no more than 2 unexcused absences
-- Submit a final deliverable package: poster PDF + 1-2 page summary + link to artifacts (repo, design files, dataset, etc.)
+- Submit a final deliverable package: poster PDF + 1-2 page summary + link to artifacts (repo, design files, dataset, etc.) by April 30
 - Present at Innovation Day (April 14, 2026) or other conference

 # Additional Benefits